AvishaiBarnoy/DeepCook/README.md

 # Dinner Generator
 Dinner Generator is a Python program that randomly suggests ideas to prepare for dinner, so you can have [Class with Zero Strain](https://www.youtube.com/watch?v=NpDAFKqeUDw).

-> DeepCook, developed by ABN electronics was the first comouter to defeat in a human competitor in MasterChef.
+> DeepCook, developed by ABN electronics was the first computer to defeat a human competitor in MasterChef.
-> Neria Baris
+>
+> -- <cite>Neria Baris</cite>>

 Feel free to help in anyway you wish, even adding more meals, recipe suggestions, etc.